 - Marketing and Sustainability

 About Detlev Zwick

 My research focuses on cultural and social theories of consumption and the cultural politics of marketing and management practice.
 Working within the tradition of qualitative social sciences, I study marketing and consumption practices from the view of the actors.
-I am currently working on a book (with Julien Cayla, Oxford University Press) that highlights the cultural dimension of marketing practice as a product and producer of global and local market ideologies.
+My edited collection Inside Marketing: Practices, Ideologies, Devices (with Julien Cayla, Oxford University Press, 2012) highlights the cultural dimension of marketing practice as a product and producer of global and local market ideologies.

 Refereed Journal Articles:

 Darmody, A. and D. Zwick (2020).
 "Manipulate to empower: Hyper-relevance and the contradictions of marketing in the age of surveillance capitalism."
 Big Data & Society 7(1).

 Zwick, D. (2018).
 No longer violent enough?: Creative destruction, innovation and the ossification of neoliberal capitalism Journal of Marketing Management.

 Charitis, V., Zwick, D., & Bradshaw, A. (2018).
 Creating Worlds that Create Audiences: Theorising Personal Data Markets in the Age of Communicative Capitalism.
 TripleC, 16(2), 820-834.